Eu Tong Sen: Personal life

 Eu had a large family, with eleven wives and 24 children.

 Outside of his businesses, Eu was an early admirer of the Shaw brothers (Run Run Shaw and Runme Shaw) and invited them to Singapore as his guests.
 He also organised and oversaw the 1928 construction on that same street of the Majestic Theatre, a performing hall for Cantonese opera, and for forming an opera troupe to perform there, all to entertain one of his wives who was a fan of Cantonese opera.
 Later, he would become the first non-European commoner to be admitted to the Royal Ipoh Club.

 Eu and Chung Thye Phin, the Kapitan China of Perak, were "blood" brothers.
-They went through Chinese ceremony to become oath brothers.
+They went through a Chinese ceremony to become oath brothers.
 When Chung travelled to Hong Kong, he stayed in Eu's villa there and they kept an account of his expenses in the company's account books.
 Eu and Chung had common interests in motorcars, racehorses, country houses, etc. In 1903 when the Ipoh Gymkhana Club was founded, both of them decided to enter their thoroughbreds regularly in the Ipoh races.
 They jointly built a weekend retreat, "Forest Lodge", at Gopeng Road with a large stable.
 When Eu was appointed to the Federal Council, Chung sold his half-lot to Eu, who desired grander accommodations following the latter's elevation in status.
 In 1908, together with Chung, Eu built a large Chinese theatre in the important mining town of Kampar near Ipoh.
 Chung's Penang firms served as the agent for Eu in Penang before Eu opened a branch on the island.
 Eu's Penang branch, at least according to business directories, was the latest in his branch office network.
 Eu and Chung were also members of the board of directors of the Eastern Smelting Company, Ltd.

 Eu took a keen interest in horse-racing, motoring and rifle-shooting.
 He imported the first motor car into Perak.
 Eu was also the pioneer of Singapore to bring in calf racing.
 Calf racing evolves around two men and two calves.
-Then, they will ride the calf through a series of obstacles before finally falling into pool of water.
+Then, they will ride the calf through a series of obstacles before finally falling into a pool of water.
 The men then will have to finally swim to land and run back to the starting point, the first becoming the winner.

 Eu's villa in Hong Kong was called "Eucliff".
 It has been torn down.
 It was built at Repulse Bay, overlooking the sea.
 The property was huge.
 It was built with stone like a castle.
 It included within its walled area a tennis court and also a swimming pool.
 Eucliff villa contained a statuary collection of Eu Tong Sen. When Eucliff was demolished, a statue of an anonymous World War I soldier was donated to Osborn Barracks in Kowloon where it stayed for 20 years before being relocated to Hong Kong Park.